M365-DenzilFernandes/PowerBI-MessageCenter/README.md

 # How-To Use?
-* Download the report and edit the queries.
+* Download the report and update the queries (i.e. O365Token, CurrentStatus, MessageCenter, Services.
+Incidents)
-* You only need to update the tenant id, client id and client secret.
+* You only need to update the tenant id, client id and client secret where applicable.
 <img src="https://github.com/M365-DenzilFernandes/M365-MessageCenter-PowerBI/blob/main/PBI-MessageCenter-3.png"  style="max-width:100%;">